This post may contain affiliate links, view our disclosure.

 Share it with me on Instagram and leave a comment to let me know your thoughts!

-This post was first published on An Edible Mosaic on September 6, 2009.
-It was updated with more information on April 19, 2021.
+This post was first published on An Edible Mosaic on September 6, 2009 and updated on January 26, 2026.

 I’m the writer, recipe developer, photographer, and food stylist behind this blog.
 I love finding the human connection through something we all do every day: eat!
 Food is a common ground that we can all relate to, and our tables tell a story.
 It’s my goal to inspire you to get in the kitchen, try something new, and find a favorite you didn’t know you had.